stevekinney/vite-workshop/src/content/postcss.md

 # Usage with PostCSS

+Vite supports [PostCSS](https://postcss.org/) out of the box.
+There is basically nothing that you need to do on your end.

+Here is a list of a bunch of [PostCSS plugins](https://postcss.org/docs/postcss-plugins) that you can use.

+## Tasting Notes

 - Auto-detection of valid PostCSS configurations
 - All imported CSS will be processed by PostCSS
 - Minification runs after PostCSS, uses `build.cssTarget` option